What’s a VLOOKUP in Excel?

 Lead by Example

-Let’s begin with an example: you are trying to look up the salary of an employee from the sample list.
-In an abstract sense, we first need to search for the employee’s name in the Full Name column, which will indicate the target row, and then find the corresponding value from the Base Salary column for that row.
+To illustrate the functionality of the VLOOKUP function, let's consider a practical example: retrieving the salary of an employee from a sample list.
+In essence, we need to search for the employee's name in the Full Name column, identify the corresponding row, and extract the salary from the Base Salary column.

 Step by step, let’s fill out the formula:

-1. First, we are going to add the value (or cell reference of the value) that we want to look up (lookup_value).
-Our first argument is in cell C1, which is where we are going to type in the Full Name of the employee that we want to find.cf4
+- First, we are going to add the value (or cell reference of the value) that we want to look up (lookup_value).
+Our first argument is in cell C1, which is where we are going to type in the Full Name of the employee that we want to find.

-5. By clicking Enter, we will see that the Base Salary of Bates Haley is $81,662.cf7cf8
+- By clicking Enter, we will see that the Base Salary of Bates Haley is $81,662.

 Oh no – something went wrong!
 Common VLOOKUP Mistakes